b3r3nd/berendbotje/README.md

 OPENAI_API_KEY=
 OPEN_AI_HOST=
 ```
+7. You can use the following commands to run the bot:
+- `bot:run` - Run the bot normally - does not create, update or delete slash commands
+- `bot:run --updatecmd` - Creates/Updates all slash commands first
+- `bot:run --delcmd` - Deletes all slash commands first
+- `bot:run --dev` - Load only test commands but always update the slash command
+8. In order to make the image generation with open ai and reminders work you also need to run the queue `php artisan queue:work` and install redis!

 # Functions
 I will try to update this readme with new functionality as I add it, however I cannot promise I keep it entirely up to date.